 Avoid Common Pitfalls at the Dealership

 Sales tax?
+Depending on the state of purchase, legit.
+Registration fee?
 Legit.
-Registration fee?
-Likewise.
 Documentation fees?
-Vary by state, and you should know what is average for your area by preparing in advance.
+These vary by state, and you should know what is average for your area by preparing in advance.
 Delivery charge from the factory?
-Probably fine, but make sure you’re not getting double-charged.
+Probably fine, but make sure you’re not getting double charged.

 When in Doubt, Bring a Friend

-If you know you have trouble staying confident in negotiations, bring along someone who does – or someone who can reassure you and act as a calming presence.
+If you know you have trouble staying confident in negotiations, bring along someone who doesn't have that issue–or someone who can reassure you and act as a calming presence.
 It will change the dynamic of the talks and swing things in your favor.
-Using every strategy available to you will make the process easier and more likely land you a great deal.
+Using every strategy available to you will make the process easier and more likely to land you a great deal.